mohammadm938/chat_ui/README.md

 # chat_ui
-this is ui chat Web Application it have just one page and it's not responseve!!
+this is of ui chat Web Application it have just one page and it's not responseve!!